jamcalli/Pulsarr/README.md

 ## Configuration

-Pulsarr can be configured through environment variables or the web interface.
+Pulsarr should be configured via the web ui, however, it can also be configured by .env variables.
+Any value passed through the .env will supersede any values within the db config.

 ### Core Configuration